 5. Cognitive Reframing

-Cognitive reframing teaches you to identify and challenge negative thought patterns so stressful events feel more manageable.
-Rooted in cognitive behavioral therapy (CBT), it changes how you interpret workplace challenges.
+Cognitive reframing helps you identify and challenge unhelpful thought patterns so stressful events feel more manageable.
+Rooted in cognitive behavioral therapy, reframing changes how you interpret workplace challenges7.

 Why it works

-Reframing interrupts automatic negative thoughts and builds long-term resilience by changing neural pathways associated with stress7.
+Reframing interrupts automatic negative thoughts and builds long-term resilience by changing habitual responses to stress.

 How to implement